gajus/eslint-plugin-flowtype/README.md

 Enforces a consistent naming pattern for type aliases.

-<a name="eslint-plugin-flowtype-rules-type-id-match-options-13"></a>
+<a name="eslint-plugin-flowtype-rules-type-id-match-options-14"></a>
 #### Options

-This rule needs a text RegExp to operate with Its signature is as follows:
+This rule requires a text RegExp:

 ```js
 {